energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 julia> mapping_pdf()
 ```

-This saves the generated map as .html file and should open it in your default browser.
+This saves the generated map as a .html file and should open it in your default browser.
 It has the same arguments as above.

 #### dash